vikram2015/contactAppUsingAngularJs/README.md

 # contactAppUsingAngularJs
-This is simple contact app using html css bootstrap javascript angularjs nodejs mongodb and express
+This is Demo contact app using html css bootstrap javascript angularjs nodejs mongodb and express

 For running this application follow the below steps :-